VM-137/data-engineering-portfolio/README.md

 ## DevOps:
 * #### CI Setting Up Workflow Jobs With Github Actions<br>
     This is a Python for DevOps repo, an example of CI using good practices.
-I have used a EC2 instance on cloud9 AWS environment, git and github actions to check the integrity of the code whith a push as a trigger.<br>
+I have used a EC2 instance on cloud9 AWS environment, git and github actions to check the integrity of the code with a push as a trigger.<br>
 Libraries used: (click, pytest, pylint, black, pytest-cov)<br>
 [![](https://badgen.net/badge/icon/github?icon=github&label)](https://github.com/VM-137/aws-cloud9-devops)